-This compliance report has been produced as required by Condition 3 of EPBC 2013/6984.
-Table 1 of this report outlines compliance with each approval condition over the 12 month period between 2 August 2022 and 1 August 2023 (the reporting period).
+This compliance report has been produced to satisfy Condition 3 of EPBC 2013/6984.
+Table 1 of this report outlines compliance with each approval condition for the 12 month period between 2 August 2023 and 1 August 2024 (the reporting period).